 - December 1992: Jamie’s parents purchased Shadowrun, 2nd Edition for their sons’ Christmas present.
 This would prove to be a huge mistake, or the beginning of a massive trend, depending on your point of view.

-- September 2006: A late night drive across Missouri inspires Running on Empty, the first Nerdhaus World.
+- September 2006: A late night drive across Missouri inspired Running on Empty, the first Nerdhaus World.

-- Fall 2012: Cabal begins development.
-In a stunning oversight, the first prototype was developed and the rules explained before the end of the game was determined.
+- Fall 2012: Cabal began development.
+In a stunning oversight, the first playable prototype was developed and the rules explained before it was determined how to end the game.

 - 2015: Nerdhaus Games was begun in earnest.
 Business plan, vision statement, all the important stuff like social media accounts.
 Jamie begins hitting the convention circuit.